SoluCX Widget

 Callbacks Configuration

-The widget now supports callback functions that are triggered when specific events occur.
+The widget supports callback functions that are triggered when specific events occur.
 Add them to your options object:

 • callbacks (object): Optional callback functions for widget events.